English

 Within Phase 2, you are free to choose the order in which you take the courses – however, we recommend starting with the vocabulary course and taking the writing course as the final one.

-* The main skills module comprises two courses worth a total of 6 ECTS credits – you may choose any two courses from Phase 2 to fulfil this requirement.
+* The major skills module comprises two courses worth a total of 6 ECTS credits – you may choose any two courses from Phase 2 to fulfil this requirement.

 (3) The course "English B2.2 – Vocabulary" or "English B2.2 – Academic Vocabulary" should ideally be completed before the oral and written courses, or at the very least taken alongside them, as it provides essential foundations for further work.